satyamkumar420/airbnb-clone/README.md

 1. Clone the repository: `git clone https://github.com/satyamkumar420/airbnb-clone.git`
 2. Install dependencies: `npm install`
 3. Run the application: `npm run dev`

-## Contributing 🤝

-We welcome contributions!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## Acknowledgments 🙌

-A big thank you to the open-source community and the contributors who have made this project possible.

 Explore the Airbnb Clone [here](https://book-rooms.vercel.app/) and happy booking! 🌍✈️